Divvy Data From the First Weekend and Beyond

 So what will programmers be able to work with?
 The new transit system will create an abundance of data, and everything “that’s not tied to a specific user” will be open, Kubly said.
 And Gohlke added that Alta Bicycle Share, Divvy’s operator, typically releases anonymized trip data quarterly.

 The purposes of this data can be broken down into two categories: planning and monitoring.
-The bikes have GPS that’s able to tell where people are riding.
 This information could be used to measure the effect of new bike lanes or inform where new bike lanes should be added.
 As for monitoring, the data could be used to see which stations get the most use, or to optimize the redistribution of bicycles in the system so that stations don’t get completely depleted or completely filled with bikes.

 Kubly said the department is looking for a way to predict when a station will be full or empty.
 This would help in Divvy’s rebalancing efforts, and could give staff the information they need to pre-emptively stock a station before an onslaught of riders comes looking for bikes.